 02 | Lists / arrays – discover how lists are used in Python to store data values.
 Interact with lists using commands such as append & remove.
 Learn how to create and access a two-dimensional list in Python.

 03 | Reading and writing using files – learn how to read and display content from a text file to a user, understand the difference and construct code that will write or append to a text file.

 You’ll engage with active learning in groups including direct instruction, hands-on activities and challenge-based learning.
 Examination practice with guidance will be linked to the specific requirements of the main awarding bodies.
 The course will model teaching approaches that can be taken back to the classroom.

 This is a one-day course which consists of five hours of teaching time.

-This course forms part of the NCCE CS Accelerator programme.
-To develop your programming skills further we recommend Programming 101: An Introduction to Python for Educators or Programming 102: Think like a Computer Scientist online.
+This course forms part of the Computer Science Accelerator Programme.
+To develop your programming skills further we recommend Programming 101: An Introduction to Python for Educators or Programming 102: Think like a Computer Scientistonline.

 - Understand why modular programs are easier to understand, build and maintain

 - Include user-written and built-in functions in programs, passing data between functions and main programs

 - Learn about variable scope and how it affects subroutines and functions